sanchez314c/METALlama.cpp/README.md

 # METALlama.cpp

-A macOS installer for llama.cpp optimized for Metal/MPS acceleration on Apple Silicon and Intel Macs.
+A macOS installer for llama.cpp optimized for Metal/MPS acceleration on Apple & Hackintosh Intel Macs.

 ## Features